gajjartejas/pi-wish/README.md

 7. Edit the `config.json` file with the following information.

+   - `developer.headless` - Set to false for debugging (displays browser window)
+   - `developer.dryRun` - Set `false` to enable clicking post button, true means it won't post to users timeline.
+   - `developer.simulateDelay` - Set `true` to enable delay between clicks.
+   - `developer.simulateDelayInSeconds` - delay between clicks/navigation, default is 5 seconds.
    - `excludeProfileIds` - It will not wish to provided profile ids.
    - `includedProfileIds` - It will only wish to provided profile ids.
-   - `headless` - Set to false for debugging (displays browser window)
-   - `dryRun` - Set `false` to enable clicking post button, true means it won't post to users timeline.
    - `randomDelayForWish` - Adds random delay between wish.
    - `randomDelayRangeInSeconds` - Range for `randomDelayForWish`, ex: `[0, 100]`
    - `customBirthdayMessages` - Use specified message for wish.